Dmitra/cityweather/README.md

     * sunshine/cloudy

 ####Interactive
-  * Compare cities
+  - Multi-visualization for cities comparison on the chart
+  - clustering of points on the map
-  * Realtime visualizaion on daily data from NOAA
+  - Realtime visualizaion on daily data from NOAA

 ###Improvement
-  - clustering
   - remove stations without TMIN, TMAX, PRCP
   - Choose font for visualization
   - Calibrate temperature colors